BE-Webdesign/wp-graphql-docs/getting_a_post.md

   ]
 }
 ```
 Notice how our root node is now errors instead of data.
-This is handy to be able to discern errors from successful queries.
+This is handy to be able to discern errors from successful responses.
 In a client you can always check for whether the response is data or errors.
 The rest of the error response is pretty straightforward and it will even report the offending line of code used for the query.